I had serious resistance to addressing mold. I grew up with grandparents that would see mold on food, shrug, cut that piece off, and keep eating.

 By the end of this post, you'll understand more about modern mold, why it's more prevalent and more toxic today than ever before, and how it could be contributing to your gut symptoms and chronic issues.

-Mold becomes 600x more toxic in the presence of RF (think wifi, cellphones, smart devices, etc.), so our mold today is not your grandma's mold.
+Mold becomes 600 times more toxic in the presence of RF (wifi, cellphones, smart devices, etc.), so our mold today is not your grandma's mold.

 You may think that older homes are more prone to leaks and water damage, but they are not the only potential areas of concern.
 Just because a house is newer, doesn't make it safer.
 Modern construction has become more air tight to keep energy costs down, leaving less room for natural airflow.
 Also consider leaky cars (like mine), anywhere that water leaks may be causing hidden damage and creating the perfect environment for little buggies to take off.
 Florida and Hawaii, you're cute but I've got my eye on you.

 Over and over again, people come to us with a diagnosis that does not include any awareness of toxic exposure, including mold.
 Or they have no diagnosis, and mold ends up being a factor that has to be addressed along their healing path.